Stuck Rubber Baby: Reception and legacy

 Stuck Rubber Baby was published with high expectations, given the success of Art Spiegelman's graphic novel Maus (1991).
 Stuck Rubber Baby won a favorable critical reception, but its sales were modest.

 The book won the award for Best Graphic Novel at the Eisners, Harveys, and UK Comic Art Awards.
 It was nominated for the American Library Association's Lesbian and Gay Book Award and the Lambda Literary Award.
 It was given the 1995 Comics Creators Guild Award for Best Graphic Album in the UK.
 It won the 2002 French Prix de la critique and the Luche award in Germany.

 Comics writer Harvey Pekar wrote that, if enough people read it, "it surely will help convince the general public that comics can appeal to adults".
-Upon its reprinting in 2011, Comics Alliance wrote that Cruse "harnessed a symphony of discordant subtleties".
-Cartoonist and comics scholar Justin Hall wrote of the importance of this work: "Stuck Rubber Baby, with its complex meditations on race, sexuality, and gender in the Civil Rights era Alabama is perhaps the closest we’ve come yet to the Great American Graphic Novel".
+Upon its reprinting in 2011, ComicsAlliance wrote that Cruse "harnessed a symphony of discordant subtleties".
+Cartoonist and comics scholar Justin Hall wrote of the importance of this work: "Stuck Rubber Baby, with its complex meditations on race, sexuality, and gender in the Civil Rights era Alabama is perhaps the closest we've come yet to the Great American Graphic Novel".

 The book has generated some controversy because of its subject matter.
 In 2004, a Texas citizens' group asked that it be removed from the young adult section of the local library.

 Cruse's earlier work influenced Alison Bechdel in her comic strip Dykes to Watch Out For.
 She later published the graphic novels Fun Home (2006) and Are You My Mother?
 (2012), which also deal with an individual's homosexual awakening.